Thomas Helveg: Veteran years

-In Inter Milan, he rejoined his former manager in both Udinese and A.C.
-Milan, Alberto Zaccheroni.
+In Inter Milan, he rejoined his former manager in both Udinese and AC Milan, Alberto Zaccheroni.
 Helveg regained some of his form and played 22 games in Serie A and six matches in the European cups.
 In this his last year in Italy, he was from time to time also used in the left side of the defence.
 He was once more a part of a European Championship tournament, when he played full-time in Denmark's four games at the Euro 2004.
 Helveg was named national team captain following the retirement of René Henriksen after the Euro 2004 tournament.
 After a year at Inter Milan, Helveg moved on to play in England in the summer 2004.

 He joined Norwich City on a free transfer.
 Norwich had been promoted to the English FA Premier League and saw Helveg as a signing who would bring class and experience to the side.
 His signing was seen as something of a coup for Norwich, but Helveg struggled to reproduce the form shown in Serie A and on the international scene, and he lost his place in the starting line-up in the opening weeks of the season.
 After a long absence, partly due to injury, he regained his place in the side in early 2005, this time in central midfield.
 He finished the season, in typically versatile fashion, as the first choice right back.
 After a largely disappointing season, Norwich was relegated.
 Helveg left the club, having shown only flashes of his former class.

 Helveg signed a two-year contract with German club Borussia Mönchengladbach in the Bundesliga championship.
 Four appearances into his Mönchengladbach debut season, he sustained a serious achilles tendon injury that forced him out for more than eight months.
 He returned to Bundesliga action at the end of that season, coming on as a substitute in injury-time in Mönchengladbach's final match.
 Having played eight of Mönchengladbach's first 19 games during the 2006–07 season, Helveg was dropped from the Danish national team by national manager Morten Olsen.
 Helveg and Mönchengladbach mutually terminated his contract in January 2007, and he moved back to play for OB.

 On 4 December 2010, Helveg played the last match of his career.